 Brumating tortoises mustn’t have food in their stomachs because it’ll decay and cause bacterial infection.

 While it’s possible that a tortoise may not like the food you’re offering, it’s more likely that it’s unwell.
-Possible health problems include parasites (worms), mouth rot, or respiratory infection.
+Potential health problems include parasites (worms), mouth rot, or respiratory infection.

 A tortoise should normally eat 5 out of every 7 days, with 2 ‘starve days.’
 That’s because tortoises have a slow digestive system, and not eating for a while allows them to catch up.

-The scutes should be evenly arranged without any large gaps.
+The scutes should be evenly arranged without any significant gaps.

 The growth rings (light-colored bands due to layers of keratin underneath the current ones) should be positioned between the bony keratin plates and marginal scutes (at the outer edges).